Table of Contents

 Are There Alternative Insurance Programs?

 Besides Medigap, you could also cover your retirement health insurance costs through a Medicare Advantage plan.
-Medicare Advantage is private health insurance.
-Through this program, you would leave traditional Medicare and instead have the private insurer pay for your health care bills.
+Medicare Advantage is offered by private insurance companies.
+Through this program, you receive your Medicare benefits through the private insurer.
 The government also sets up regulations so the Medicare Advantage coverage must be similar to Medicare.

 Medicare Advantage policies typically have a bit more flexibility than Medigap and can include extra benefits such as dental, vision and prescription drugs.
-They may also charge a lower monthly premium than Medicare supplement plans.
+Some plans may have lower monthly premiums than Medigap policies.

-The downside of Medicare Advantage is that you would need to renew your policy each year during an annual enrollment period.
-The insurance company can change your benefits or even cancel the plan altogether during this time, so you may need to find a new one in such an event.
+The downside of Medicare Advantage is that you must review and renew your coverage during the annual enrollment period.
+The insurance company can change plan benefits from year to year.
 The co-payments and deductibles can also be higher for Medicare Advantage than for Medigap.

 The Bottom Line

-Supplement your Medicare with a retirement plan to cover deductibles and out-of-pocket costs.
+Supplement Medicare to help cover deductibles and out-of-pocket costs.
 Start Your Free Plan

 Sources